All Episodes

 But maybe.

-I mean it's within the realm of, yeah, maybe.
+I mean, it's within the realm of, yeah, maybe.

-What would be more useful in understanding the American public?
+Now, let me ask you this: what would be more useful in understanding the American public?

-That's that's what an opinion poll is.
+That's what an opinion poll is.

 Well, people will have an opinion, but do you think they'll understand it?

-Uh that they want to close the border, but do they understand all the ins and outs of the policy?
+They want to close the border, but do they understand all the ins and outs of the policy?

-So opinion polls are a good, you know, pretty good gauge of what people are going to say.
+So, opinion polls are a good, you know, pretty good gauge of what people are going to say.

 You know, if you talk to them, they'll say those things, and that's a good gauge of that.